-Ronda’s museums are a delightful way to spend a few hours for both holiday makers and residents alike.
-Children will love the Lara Museum, while adults may prefer the museum of wine, and art aficionados will positively love the collection of Joaquin Peinado.
+The museums of Ronda are a delightful way to spend a few hours for both holiday makers and residents alike.
+Children will love the Lara Museum, while adults may prefer the museum of wine.
+Art aficionados will positively love the collection of Joaquin Peinado.

 “Everything you wanted to know about bullfighting but were afraid to ask” is how this museum should be described.
 The Real Maestranza has a long history since 1572 of training cavalry officers for the Spanish Crown, and it was here that the Romero family created the modern Rondeño form of bullfighting, and here too that the Ordoñez family became celebrities.